gauthierj/bosch-thermotechnology-api-connector/README.md

     () -> "Bearer some_Bearer_Token_Obtained_From_Bosch_Developer_portal");
 ```

 All read and write operations are working OK.
+Error handlling needs rework.